 uTaskerV1.4_CW7.mcp This is the Codewarrior V7.1.1 project work space.
-Codewarrior V7.1.1 or higher should be used with the M5225X bin\uTasker_full.elf.S19 This is the file which you can download to the target using either Codewarrior or CF-Flasher
+Codewarrior V7.1.1 or higher should be used with the M522XX bin\uTasker_full.elf.S19 This is the file which you can download to the target using either Codewarrior or CF-Flasher

-A pre-built object suitable for the KIRIM3 is included in
+A pre-built object suitable for the M52233/M52235 is included in

-\Applications\uTaskerV1.4\CodeWarrior_M5223X\bin\uTasker_full_Kirin3.elf.S19
+\Applications\uTaskerV1.4\CodeWarrior_M5223X\bin\ uTasker_full_M5223X.elf.S19

-Using Codewarrior you can open the μ Tasker project and compile the target M5223X_ROM (this is suitable for both the demo board and the evaluation board).
-This is also shared with the M5223X processors and so the name is correct.
+Using Codewarrior you can open the μTasker project and compile the target M5223X_ROM (this is suitable for both the demo board and the evaluation board).
+Since the

-Note that the M52259 has 64k of RAM and so the size of code running there is quite limited.
+Note that the M5223X has 32k of RAM and so the size of code running there is quite limited.
 For this reason it is preferred to load to and debug from FLASH, since the amount of actual target debugging which we will need to do is very limited.
 That is what the μ Tasker simulator is all about, keeping the bulk of development work on the PC where it is much more efficient to perform.